 Hire in batches

 It takes almost the same amount of time to train 2 new sales reps as it does to train 1.
 So make sure to always hire in batches of 2 or more at a time.
-Not only does it reduce training time and costs, it also allows for the new hire to have a buddy to grow with and compete with.
+Not only does it reduce training time and costs, but it also allows for the new hire to have a buddy to grow with and compete with.

 Measure and Adjust According to Data

-• The average length of a sales cycle from identifying potential customers to closing the deal
+- The average length of a sales cycle from identifying potential customers to closing the deal

-• The number of times you touch base with a particular client, and how you communicate with them
+- The number of times you touch base with a particular client and how you communicate with them

-• The total number of open and closed sales opportunities in a quarter along with the win percentage
+- The total number of open and closed sales opportunities in a quarter, along with the win percentage

-• The quality and quantity of leads, along with how those leads are sourced
+- The quality and quantity of leads, along with how those leads are sourced

-• A complete breakdown of how your sales team uses their team as a prospect works through the sales funnel
+- A complete breakdown of how your sales team uses their team as a prospect works through the sales funnel

 Whether you’re growing your team from 1 to 2 reps or 50 to 100, make sure you are implementing the above steps to keep your team effective and thriving as the team grows.